TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/_posts/2020-09-22-frequently-asked-questions.md

 title: Frequently Asked Questions
 date: 2020-09-22 12:00:00
 ---
-##### Q: I cannot upload the downloaded files to my choice of sport portal.
+##### Q: I cannot upload the downloaded files to my choice of workout portal.
 Why is that?

 A: The application compresses the files when uploading them to Strava to shorten the upload time and save bandwidth.
 Your downloaded files might be compressed too: you can recognize that if the file extension is ending with '.gz', like '.TCX.gz' or '.FIT.gz.'.
-Although sport portals may accept compressed uploads programmatically, for manual uploads they require uncompressed files.
+Although workout portals may accept compressed uploads programmatically, for manual uploads they require uncompressed files.
 On Windows operating system [7-Zip](https://www.7-zip.org/) or [Total Commander](https://www.ghisler.com/) is able to help you with GZIP decompression.

 ##### Q: I put the application in the background / locked my phone during workout measurement.
 The application slowed down, became unresponsive for some time and the resulting recording seems off.
 What happened?